Skip to content

 “I know you want it now.
 Wanting it now does not always mean getting it now.”

-When they do manage to wait
+When they do wait well

 “You really wanted to jump in, but you waited your turn.
 That took self-control.”